runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 ## Tokens

-So far we have seen how to define the grammar of a language and we have implicitly been using K's automatic lexer generation to generate a token for each terminal in our grammar.
+So far we have seen how to define the grammar of a language and we have implicitly been using K's automatic lexer generation to produce a token for each terminal in our grammar.
 However, the grammar is not the only relevant part of parsing a language.
 Also relevant is the lexical syntax of the language, i.e., how the tokens are defined and recognized.

 Sometimes we need to define more complex lexical syntax.
-Consider, for instance, integers in C: an integer consists of a decimal, octal, or hexadecimal number, followed by an optional suffix that specifies the type of the literal.
+Consider, for instance, integers in C. They consist of a decimal, octal, or hexadecimal number, followed by an optional suffix that specifies the type of the literal.
 While it’s theoretically possible to define this syntax using a grammar, doing so would be cumbersome and tedious.
 Additionally, you'd be faced with an AST generated for the literal, which is not particularly convenient to work with.

 As an alternative, K allows you to define **token** productions, which are [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) followed